kaung-htet-myat/kaung-htet-myat.github.io/_posts/2025-08-31-diffusion-illustrated.md

 ## Model Architecture

 The model we use in diffusion is a simple U-net architecture which takes in a corrupted image as input and predicts the noise added.
 Then we can recover the clean image by subtracting the predicted noise from the corrupted image.
 How we do step-by-step at training time is:
-1. Sample an image $x_0$ from the dataset X
+1. Sample an image $$x_0$$ from the dataset X
 2. Sample the timestep t from 0<t<T
-3. Generate $x_t$ by using gaussian noise $\epsilon$ and timestep t
+3. Generate $$x_t$$ by using gaussian noise $$\epsilon$$ and timestep t
-4. Feed $x_t$ to U-net along with timestep t (How to feed timestep t to U-net?
+4. Feed $$x_t$$ to U-net along with timestep t (How to feed timestep t to U-net?
 I will explain below)
-5. U-net predict noise at timestep t, $\epsilon_t$
+5. U-net predict noise at timestep t, $$\epsilon_t$$

 So, now you have the question of how does we feed timestep t to the U-net?
 We do it by generating sinusoidal timestep embedding vector from t and concatenate it to each of the feature vector of U-net.
-That way, model can make sense of the amount of noise added at timestep t by looking at $x_t$ and sinusoidal embedding of t.
+That way, model can make sense of the amount of noise added at timestep t by looking at $$x_t$$ and sinusoidal embedding of t.
 <br>
 <div style="text-align: center; margin: 2em 0;">
     <img src="/assets/diffusion_illustrated/unet.png" width="100%" alt>